sandstede-lab/Quantifying_Zebrafish_Patterns/README.md

 ```

-### Data samples:
+### Data and Data samples:

-MAT files from simulations of the agent-based model of A.V. and B.S. under the default parameter regime are provided for sample data.
-If you would like more data, please contact Melissa R. McGuirl at melissa_mcguirl@brown.edu.
+A few MAT files from simulations of the agent-based model of A.V. and B.S. under the default parameter regime are provided for sample data.
+Complete datasets from full model simulations are freely available on figshare at www.figshare.com/projects/Zebrafish_simulation_data/72689.

 ```
       cd data/sample_inputs